Publisher: Institute of Slovak Literature

 Use bold font: only for the title of the study, headings, marking of the Archival Sources, References, etc. section, otherwise do not use in the text.

-Use italics: titles of literary/artistic works (book, collection, film, play, etc.), titles of books and journals, titles of individual poems or short stories, quotations from artistic texts.
+Use italics: titles of literary/artistic works (book, collection, film, play, etc.), titles of books and journals, titles of individual poems or short stories.

 Quotations from archival sources and specialist literature: in quotation marks, in plain type.

-Quotations from fiction texts: quote in quotation marks, in italics, up to three lines within the text; longer quotations should be set off in a separate paragraph.
+Quotations from fiction texts: quote in quotation marks, in plain type, up to three lines within the text; longer quotations should be set off in a separate paragraph.

 Quotation marks within a quotation: use the lower and upper apostrophe characters within the quotation instead of the original quotation marks.